kstenerud/concise-encoding/cbe-specification.md

 ### Map Type

 A map associates objects (keys) with other objects (values).
-Keys may be scalar or array types, and must not be EMPTY.
+Keys may be scalar or array types, and must not be `empty`.
 Values may be of any type, including other containers.

 Map contents are stored as key-value pair tuples using regular object encoding (type field + possible payload):

     [6c] [key 1] [value 1] [key 2] [value 2] ...
 [6d]

-All keys in a map must be unique, even across type widths.
-For example, you cannot store both 1000 (16-bit) and 1000 (32-bit) as keys in the same map.
+All keys in a map must be unique, even mathematically and across type widths.
+For example, you cannot store both 0x1000 (16-bit) and 0x00001000 (32-bit) as keys in the same map.

 Example: